 How is ESTP different from ENTP?

 While both types are extraverted and share Introverted Thinking (Ti) in their function stack, their dominant functions differ fundamentally.
 ESTPs lead with Extraverted Sensing (Se), which orients them toward the concrete, immediate physical world and produces their characteristic pragmatism and action-orientation.
 ENTPs lead with Extraverted Intuition (Ne), which orients them toward abstract possibilities, novel ideas, and conceptual exploration.
-As Myers and Myers (1995) note, ESTPs tend to ask "What can I do with what is here right now?" while ENTPs tend to ask "What could this become?"
+As Myers and Myers (1995) note, ESTPs ask "What can I do with what is here right now?" while ENTPs ask "What could this become?"

 Are ESTPs really as impulsive as they are often portrayed?